When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Introduction

 Classical insurance theory provides a clear benchmark.
 Under broad and well-understood conditions, an excess-of-loss indemnity contract maximizes the expected utility of a risk-averse agent when premiums are loaded proportionally to expected losses \citep{Arrow1971,Raviv1979}.
 This result has shaped both theoretical and practical views of optimal insurance design for decades.
-However, it relies on assumptions that are increasingly violated in high-risk environments.
+However, it relies on assumptions that are increasingly violated in high-risk environments, as seen in \cite{KouskyCooke2012, Fr01}.
 In particular, it abstracts from differences in risk borne and fixed costs borne by insurers across contract types, as well as binding budget constraints faced by households.
 When insurance is expensive, the deductible that is still affordable becomes so large that indemnity insurance offers little or no effective protection, even though it remains optimal in a purely formal sense.
+In such cases, the classical optimality result continues to hold mathematically, but loses much of its economic content.

-This paper revisits the optimality of indemnity insurance in such settings by comparing it with parametric insurance.
+This paper revisits the optimality of indemnity insurance from an implementation and affordability perspective, by comparing it with parametric insurance.
 Parametric contracts replace loss-based indemnification with a fixed payment triggered by an objective index, such as the occurrence of a disaster event.
-While this design introduces basis risk (arising from imperfect loss matching), it eliminates most of the loss adjustment costs, allows for rapid payouts, and materially reduces the risk borne by insurers.
+While this design introduces basis risk (arising from imperfect loss matching), it eliminates most of the loss adjustment costs, allows for rapid payouts, and materially reduces the risk borne by insurers \citep{ Ko19, FiMaStYo18, KuMeMiSh13, LiKw20}.
 As a result, parametric insurance can be priced with lower loadings and smaller fixed costs, and can remain feasible in environments where indemnity insurance breaks down.
-Despite its growing use in sovereign and corporate risk transfer, parametric insurance for households remains underdeveloped.
+Despite its growing use in sovereign and corporate risk transfer, parametric insurance for households remains limited in scale and adoption, particularly relative to the extensive theoretical and policy literature on index and disaster insurance \citep{Clarke2016,JeBaMu16, CaJaSaSa17}.
 That said, policy and industry discussions increasingly contemplate parametric household covers for catastrophic perils.